 This is the first article in a series of three articles based on a session I hold at Red Hat Tech Exchange EMEA.
 In this first article, I present the rationale and approach for leveraging Red Hat OpenShift or Kubernetes for automated performance testing, give an overview of the setup, and discuss points that are worth considering when executing and analyzing performance tests.
 I will also say a few words about performance tuning.

-More and more companies are putting significant efforts into reducing the time it takes to bring product innovation to market or for adapting to market and regulation changes.
-This leads to the surge of microservice architectures and DevOps practices.
+More and more companies are putting significant efforts into reducing the time it takes to bring product innovation to market or for adapting to market and regulatory changes.
+This has created a surge of interest in microservice architectures and DevOps practices.

-However, this brings a couple of challenges.
+More frequent releases sound great, but they also bring a number of challenges.
 With monthly, weekly, or daily releases, it is critical to avoid breaking things when releasing code to production.
-Tests are a major aspect for building confidence in the code, but they have traditionally required weeks to months of effort, which is unsustainable with the pace of releases we are now talking about.
+Testing is the primary way to build confidence that the code is ready for release.
+However, some types of testing has traditionally required weeks to months of manual effort, which is unsustainable with the pace of releases we are now talking about.
 Automation is becoming critical.

 Functional tests have historically had a fairly good level of automation through the use of unit tests that run when an application gets built.
 That is not the case with nonfunctional integration and performance tests.
 Even though this article focuses on performance aspects, the approach and setup can be reused for nonfunctional and integration aspects.